loneicewolf/vulnserver-2022/README.md

   - (begin with small value, move up until it crashed, but not overwrote anything, now - predict by **first try** to overwrite EDI, EBP, then EIP)

+- ### attempt 4 and onward: modifying the memory of other registers from the previous (now controlled) registers
+  - jump, call and go to's
+  - assembly
+  - shellcode